USERANMO/VirtualXP/README.md

-This is a fork of VIrtualXP made by lrusso.
+This is a fork of lrusso's VIrtualXP.
 This fork will include some new stuff to the emulator.

 What's new: